jojusuar/Harmonify/README.md

 Harmonify is a web browser-based music harmony engine.

 CAPABILITIES:
-- Generate diatonic scale with any root note
+- Generate diatonic, pentatoni, harmonic or melodic scale for any root note and greek mode
 -  Calculate equivalent of an altered note

 TO-DO:
-- Choose a scale dropdown
-- Choose a greek mode dropdown
 - Harmonic circle builder
 - Chord progression randomizer given n-length